MichaelSentry/Fortified-CMS/README.md

 To build a simplified, intrusion resistant, self defending web application that provides a secure platform in even the lowest quality free & shared web hosting environments.

-Can be used to build a simple blog, or a much larger website.
-Provides protection against abusive bots and the content theft industry in general.

 ## Features

 Admin CP / Application firewall management system